 “David Ruggles (1810-1849) was an abolitionist, editor, writer, organizer of the New York Committee of Vigilance and famed conductor of the Underground Railroad.
 He was renown for his unflinching courage in the battle against kidnappers and illicit traders of enslaved people.
 He was the first Black bookseller and operated the first Black lending library in the nation.
 His magazine, the Mirror of Liberty, was the first periodical published by an African American. . . .
 New York’s economy depended directly or indirectly on slavery.
 Mobs did not hesitate to attack abolitionists, especially one as provocative as Ruggles.
 His store was burned down three times; he was beaten in jail twice and once nearly kidnapped to be sold into slavery.”

 Description by Graham Russell Gao Hodges, author of David Ruggles: A Radical Black Abolitionist and the Underground Railroad in New York City.
 Read full interview and learn more about the book at the University of North Carolina Press website.
-Learn more about Ruggles and other abolitionists in New York at the Brooklyn Historical Society special exhibit website, In Pursuit of Freedom.
+Learn more about his work fighting the police in the Time article, “The Black New Yorker Who Led the Charge Against Police Violence in the 1830s” by Jonathan Daniel Wells.

 Mary Ann Shadd